 If you've read this far and agree to the terms above, please email me at dave@gobackpacking.com with 3-5 story ideas you think would work well for Go Backpacking's audience.

-Include a brief intro about yourself, including the blog or website you want to link to and why you are the right person to write about the topics you're proposing.
+Include a brief intro about yourself, including the blog or website you want to link to and why you are the right person to write about your proposed topics.
 Please keep it short!